All Products

 • Maximum number of versions or range of version numbers that you want Tablestore to read from each attribute column

-When Tablestore reads a row of data, you can specify the maximum number of versions or the range of version numbers that you want Tablestore to read from each attribute column.
+During a read operation, the maximum number of versions or a specific range of version numbers can be specified for each attribute column.
 For more information, see Read data.

 TTL

-TTL specifies the validity period of data in a data table in seconds.
+TTL defines the validity period of data in a table, specified in seconds.
 When data of a specific version in an attribute column is retained for a period of time that exceeds the TTL value, Tablestore automatically deletes the data of the specific version in asynchronous mode from the attribute column.
-If data in all attribute columns of a row is retained for a period of time that exceeds the TTL value, Tablestore automatically deletes the row in asynchronous mode.
+If all attribute columns in a row have expired, the entire row is eligible for asynchronous deletion by Tablestore.

 For example, you set the TTL of the data in a data table to 86,400 seconds (one day).
 At 00:00:00 UTC+8 on July 21, 2016, data whose version number is smaller than 1468944000000 expires.
 The version number 1468944000000 is equal to 00:00:00 UTC+8 on July 20, 2016 after it is divided by 1,000 to convert into seconds.
 Tablestore automatically deletes the expired data in asynchronous mode.